james-minton/rtcc/site/content/chapters/11-celebrating-and-documenting-your-win.md

 * **Teach In Facilitation Guide for Tenants on how Right to Counsel works**: A guide and agenda for facilitating a workshop on how Right To Counsel works.
 * **What We Have Won Through Activism: Documenting Tenant Movement Wins**: A visual representation of key moments in the history of tenant activism, situating Right to Counsel as part of a larger movement.
 * **Documenting Lessons Learned From Your Campaign**: A document memorializing key organizing lessons from the campaign.
+* **Our Documentary about our campaign:** "Our Rights!
+Our Power!
+The Right to Counsel (RTC) Campaign to Fight Evictions in NYC!"